 Perhaps the offending parent needs to be educated.
 Before proceeding to court, it might benefit the parents to discuss this lateness problem with a trained mental health professional such as a marriage and family therapist jointly selected by the parties.
 Parents do not always realize that they are hurting their children by treating the other parent with disrespect.

-Lateness is a form of disrespect because one parent is saying to the other that my time is more important than your time.
+Lateness is disrespectful because one parent says to the other that my time is more important than your time.
 Of course, the child is also having to wait, which is more apparent to older children than younger children who might not be aware of the lateness of the other parent.
 Nevertheless, the children usually have a sense of the warfare that is going on between their parents.

 As the offending parent becomes later and later, the parent waiting might be getting angrier and angrier.
-Sometimes, comments might be made in the presence of the children, which, of course, are not a good idea, but it happens.
+Sometimes, comments might be made in the presence of the children, which is not a good idea, but it happens.
 The children are affected by the stress that is often unnecessarily taking place between their parents.
 If the parents lose the respect of the child, they absolutely lose in the end.
 The children are looking at their parents’ behavior, and it will likely bite the offending parent in the end.

 Court Intervention for Chronic Lateness

 Sometimes, the judge might reduce the visitation hours of the offending parent for repetitive tardiness.
 In a more severe case, this tardiness problem could result in a change of custody or parenting plan, especially if the tardiness affects the child adversely such as causing the child to be late for school or extra-curricular activities.
-The experienced attorneys at Richard Ross Associates could help you with this kind of custody problem or other problems that might be occurring.
+The experienced child custody attorneys at Richard Ross Associates serving your area could help you with this kind of custody problem or other problems that might be occurring.